Cheong Fatt Tze: Early life

 He was born in 1840 in Dabu, Guangdong, China to a poor Hakka family.
 Cheong started working at an early age as a cowherd back in his village.
-At age 16, Cheong had left Guangdong while Cantonese Red Turban rebellion and political purges ravaged much of Guangdong, and in that same year another war had broken out between the Hakkas and the Cantonese locals.
+At age 16, Cheong had left Guangdong while the Cantonese Red Turban rebellion and political purges ravaged much of Guangdong, and in that same year another war had broken out between the Hakkas and the Cantonese locals.
 The people had experienced starvation hardship and suffering as they fled during the war.
 As a result, Cheong Fatt Tze migrated to South-East Asia together with other coastal Chinese families to seek their fortune.

 Career

 He started as a water-carrier and then became a shopkeeper in Batavia, Dutch East Indies (today Jakarta, Indonesia).

 After his marriage, he established a trading company with the help of his father-in-law.
 Gradually, he began to accumulate his wealth through hard work and perseverance.
 In 1877, he expanded his business from Jakarta to Medan.
 His business was based on agricultural products such as rubber, coffee and tea but he branched out to the financial sector by acquiring a bank.
 This move made him a wealthy man.

 In 1886, he expanded again to Penang, Malaysia.
 As his business grew, he owned three ships which plied between Penang and Medan.
 In the course of his work, he occasionally resided in Penang and owned a mansion in Leith Street, which stands to this day as protected heritage building.